antonig/VBScript/VBScript_graphics/README.md

 ![testwchr](https://github.com/user-attachments/assets/c49aa65a-b157-4b38-a2ae-259f0d9351cc)

 ### turtle_graphics.vbs:
- has a class that issues SVG vectorial graphic commands to an HTML file.
+ It has a class that issues SVG vectorial graphic commands and wrap them in a HTML file.
- It has a turtle graphics interface.
-Added an L-System interpreter, the L-system is defined in a dictionary.
+ The class uses  turtle graphics commands.
+I added it an L-System interpreter, the L-system is defined in a dictionary.
  The demo draws a Sierpinski triangle.

 ![Captura de pantalla 2025-08-14 161646](https://github.com/user-attachments/assets/bcf2b361-c3a6-4136-a4be-f4c5aa9ee4ee)